woltapp/mitmproxy-mock/README.md

 * `pass` – skips any further actions and passes the request or response through
 * `log` – logs the contents of the request or response
+* `terminate` – terminates the entire moxy/mitmproxy process when matched (e.g., for ending automated tests gracefully)

+The above actions are handled in the order listed here (i.e., `pass` will cause `log` and/or `terminate` to not take effect).

 The following actions are available only in request handlers: